 Finally, you can use commercial web-tracking software to monitor website traffic.
-This software helps you analyze traffic behavior on your site, as well as highlight potential low-quality clicks.
+This software helps you analyse traffic behaviour on your site, as well as highlight potential low-quality clicks.

 Reporting low-quality clicks

 If you’ve identified low-quality click activity Bing Ads has not detected, contact Bing Ads Support.
-A Bing Ads representative will contact you once they receive your inquiry.
+A Bing Ads representative will contact you after they have received your enquiry.
 Depending on the outcome of the investigation, your bill may be adjusted.

 Click quality is important to all pay-per-click advertisers – it directly correlates with campaign performance.
 While working with your campaigns, remember these key points about click quality:

 - Look for unexplained changes in traffic volume.

 - Use performance reports to identify sources of low-quality activities.

 - Set up a monthly budget allowing for trends and fluctuations.